 What is the payback period?Labor substitution is only one part of ROI

 This is where Chinese humanoid companies have a possible advantage.
 They can test in real factories faster than competitors that depend on distant pilot partners.
 A supplier can modify a gripper, actuator, or perception model and see the result on a nearby production line.
-That is the same one-hour supply-chain logic described in shenzhen-manufacturing-guide.
+That is the same one-hour supply-chain logic described in Shenzhen Manufacturing: Complete Ecosystem Guide (2026).

 But the same environment also creates hype risk.
 A factory pilot can be real and still not generalize.
 A robot can succeed on one stable, repetitive task and fail on variable work that a human handles easily.